Rawa Mazowiecka: History

-The period of prosperity ended during the catastrophic Swedish invasion of Poland (1655–1660), when Rawa was captured by Swedes (September 8, 1655), who completely destroyed both town and castle (1657).
-Rawa never recovered from the destruction, and even though it continued to be the capital of Rawa Voivodeship, the town lost importance.
-In 1676, its population was only 100.
-In 1702, Swedish forces returned during the Great Northern War, once again destroying the town.
-One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
-In 1766, most of Rawa burned in a fire, and on February 4, 1793, the town was seized by the Kingdom of Prussia during the Second Partition of Poland.
+On February 4, 1793, the town was seized by the Kingdom of Prussia during the Second Partition of Poland.
 In 1800, Rawa County was created, and in November 1806, during the Napoleonic Wars, Prussians left the town.
 It became part of the newly formed Duchy of Warsaw.

 Since 1815, following Napoleon's defeat, Rawa became part of the Russian-controlled Congress Poland.
 In 1822, a town hall was built together with tenement houses in the main town square, and in 1829-1830 a hospital was completed.
 Rawa quickly modernized, but this process was halted by the Tsarist repressions after the failed November Uprising of 1830.
 On February 4, 1863, Rawa was captured by Polish insurgents of the January Uprising.
 Another clash between Polish insurgents and Russian troops took place on December 10, 1863.
 The town was almost completely destroyed in 1915 during World War I. After the war, in 1918, it was reintegrated with Poland, as the country regained independence.